 There is so much to like about this book.
-For one, the characters, which really make the story pop.
-Billy wants to find his place in the world, find what he’s good at, which is going to be affirming to many of this book’s 7-9 year old readers.
+For one, the characters, which make the story pop.
+Billy wants to find his place in the world, find what he’s good at, which is going to be affirming to many of this book’s 7-9-year-old readers.

-His parents, slightly barmy but loving, will appeal to children as too will gran – an ex spy.
-Queen Alicia is heaps of fun when she comes to stay, and young readers will love the subversion of a formal figure viewing the world like a child.
+His parents, slightly barmy but loving, will appeal to children as too will gran – an ex-spy.
+Queen Alicia is heaps of fun when she comes to stay, and young readers will love the subversion of a formal figure viewing the world as a child.

 A great class read for years 2 or 3, and perfect for one-to-one work with a slightly older reluctant reader.
-Billy Brown is fine addition to any teacher’s collection.
+How Billy Brown Saved the Queen is a fine addition to any teacher’s collection.